khaledawsd/Car-Rental-App/README.md

 - `/profile` and `/view_rentals` issue N+1 queries and are not paginated.
 - Schema is created with `db.create_all()`; Flask-Migrate is installed but no migrations have been generated yet.
 Set `AUTO_CREATE_DB=0` once that changes.
+- Output escaping is handled, but there is no Content-Security-Policy yet.
+The templates no longer carry inline styles or scripts, so a strict policy is now possible to add; it simply has not been.
+- HTTPS is expected to be terminated by a reverse proxy.
+The app sets `Secure` cookies but does not itself redirect HTTP to HTTPS or send HSTS.
+- Cars can be added but not edited or deleted from the interface.
 - Routes, models, and forms share one module.
 The next refactor is an application factory and blueprints; `tests/conftest.py` documents where the current import-time seam is.